Ha-Re-O79dev/Ha-Re-O79dev.github.io/README.md

-# About us
+# About Us
-we are friends
+This company is made up of an Attractive Sales Manager and a Genius Hacker.
+If we can dream it, we can do it.

 # Products:
 - Gold Surf